Hungary–Romania border

+The border has been stable since the end of the Second World War, when it received its current shape, and is no longer officially in dispute between the countries.
+In the current form, the border is about 448 kilometers long, or about 278 miles.
+It is demarcated by pillars, and about 20 kilometers of the border are marked by the Mureș River ("Maros" in Hungarian).

+At the moment, the border is an internal border of the European Union, having once been an external border until Hungary's accession to the alliance on 1 May 2004.
+Romania followed suit, and became a member state of the European Union on 1 January 2007.
+Both countries later joined the Schengen Area (Hungary on 21 December 2007 and Romania on 1 January 2025), easing travel between the two.

 History

 Prior to World War I, the eastern and southern Carpathian Mountains formed a natural border between the Austro-Hungarian Empire and Romania.

 Hungary and Romania became belligerents in World War I as Romania entered the war in 1916 on the side of the Allies.
 During that war the part of Transylvania south of the Maros (Mureș) and east of the Szamos (Someș) had been occupied by Romania forces at the time of the cease-fire agreement of Belgrade signed on 13 November 1918.
 On 1 December 1918, the Great National Assembly of Alba Iulia declared union with the Kingdom of Romania.
 Subsequently, the Romanian forces moved further into Hungary and occupied Budapest from August to mid-November 1919.